Can I be Heart-Centred and still be successful?

 If you come at everything you do from a place of service towards the client, you’re more likely to be much more effective in your sales and marketing.
 Then in turn, because what you’re doing feels good to you, not only are you more likely to step up and take action, but it is also more likely to feel good for your clients too – and what can be more heart-centred than that?

-So to go back to the beginning, this video today is to reassure you that it really is possible for you to market and sell your services from a place of service, not selfishness, from caring not coercion, and from love instead of lack.
+So to go back to the beginning, this video and blog today is to reassure you that it really is possible for you to market and sell your services from a place of service, not selfishness, from caring not coercion, and from love instead of lack.
 I know that because it’s what I do.